Mesa, AZ 85213

 View View Gunderson, Denton And Peterson Locations in a larger map

 10 Tips to Keep Your Mesa Business Out of Court

 When you run a business, you are susceptible to lawsuits, whether you run a small corner shop or a multinational corporation.
 Working with a seasoned Mesa business lawyer will help you stay aware of your legal rights and obligations so that you can make the right decisions to minimize your liability.
 Yet sometimes, even with the best intentions and the best planning, you can still wind up in court.

 You’ll never reduce your liability to zero, but there are a lot of things you can do to avoid litigation.
+This is extremely important if we are talking about criminal litigation.
+If you happen to look for a criminal defense attorney, see Mike G Law website for more info.
 Here are 10 tips for keeping your Mesa business out of court:

 1. Get Everything in Writing

 A verbal agreement is not enough to keep everyone in line.
 If a vendor doesn’t deliver on time and you refuse to pay, you could get sued for what you owe.
 Unless you have a written contract showing the order and the delivery date, the court may rule against you.
 Your word won’t be enough to prove you had the agreement.

 Sometimes, issues arise because there is basic miscommunication or a misunderstanding about the agreement.
 Other times, people willfully disregard the terms of the agreement.
 The only way to be sure that everyone is one the same page and that you have a solid basis for a legal recourse if things don’t go as planned is to get a written contract or agreement.